Pinecrest High School: History

-Buildings
+Campus

-Pinecrest is composed of nine different buildings.
+Pinecrest is composed of nine buildings.
 Pinecrest's buildings 1-3 are the original buildings that were built in 1969.
 Building 4 is a more recent building that connects with the cafeteria and gym.
-Building 9, also referred to as the Freshman Academy (even though more than just freshman students use the building) is the newest building that was completed before the second semester of the 2006-07 school year.
+Building 9 is the newest building, completed before the second semester of the 2006-07 school year.
 Pinecrest has a gymnasium along with a field house that houses the Home and Visitors locker rooms for its athletic teams.
 The Butler building houses a room for PC's Exceptional Education program.
 The R.E.
-Lee Auditorium is located on the west side of the school and houses the Band, Theatre, Orchestra, and Chorus.
+Lee Auditorium is located on the west side of the school and houses the school's music ensembles.